CRBS/Panfish/design/FunctionalSpec.md

 Grid Engine, Panfish looked to be a good fit.

 The Blast Workflows use Grid Engine to run thousands of jobs coded in small shell scripts.
-These jobs are submitted with Grid Engines **qsub** call and monitored for completion by **qstat**.
+These jobs are submitted with Grid Engine's **qsub** call and monitored for completion by **qstat**.

 Once initial configuration of Panfish to remote clusters was complete, CAMERA